Furnisher

 Where It Appears in Real Credit Use

-Borrowers encounter furnishers when reviewing a Credit Report, disputing an inaccurate Tradeline, or trying to understand where a Collection Account came from.
+Borrowers encounter furnishers when reviewing a Credit Report, disputing an inaccurate Tradeline, using a Direct Dispute, or trying to understand where a Collection Account came from.
 The term also appears in Fair Credit Reporting Act (FCRA) discussions because reporting accuracy depends not just on bureaus, but also on the entities supplying the data.

 Furnisher is especially useful as a term when the borrower needs to distinguish between the reporting platform and the reporting source.